CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 Anyone from Denver knows how much Coloradans love getting outside with their dogs.
 From its majestic outdoor scenery, canine-friendly businesses and myriad off-leash parks, Colorado is an ideal place to raise your beloved pet.
 However, animals can act unexpectedly, and suffering from a dog bite can be a frightening, painful experience.
 We understand the life-altering impact a vicious dog attack can have on your life, family and earning potential, and we won’t rest until you get the justice and compensation you deserve.

-If you or someone you love suffered a traumatic injury caused by a dog in the Denver, Aurora or Cherry Creek area, a dog bite lawyer at Leventhal Sar LLC is ready to help you begin your road to recovery.
-Contact us today online or at (303) 515-7355 to schedule your free consultation.
+If you or someone you love suffered a traumatic injury caused by a dog in the Denver, Aurora or Cherry Creek area, a dog bite lawyer at Leventhal Sar Law is ready to help you begin your road to recovery.
+Contact us today online to schedule your free consultation.

 Colorado Dog Bite Laws